 The County also continues to maintain a separate balance in the Rainy Day Reserve Fund as a sub-fund of the General Fund.
 Use of this fund requires a declaration of emergency by the County Council.
-Prior to the American Rescue Plan Act being adopted in early 2021, \$5.9 million was used to bridge the cost of certain COVID-19 response programs.
-It is likely that these funds can be reimbursed with federal monies later in the 2021-2022 biennium.
-The County has received funds through the American Rescue Plan Act and is currently working on programming these funds.
-See "-Impact of COVID-19."
+Prior to the American Rescue Plan Act's adoption in early 2021, the County used \$5.9 million from the Rainy Day Reserve Fund to bridge the cost of certain COVID-19 response programs.